Instructing the PCO

 The resources we offer here are intended to strengthen this partnership:

-- The Guide to Working with the PCO (PDF version 680KB) describes the roles of instructor and drafter, and outlines the various stages in the development of legislation, for both Bills and regulations.
+- The Guide to Working with the PCO (PDF version 650KB) describes the roles of instructor and drafter, and outlines the various stages in the development of legislation, for both Bills and Legislative Instruments.

 - Principles of clear drafting (PDF version 284KB), an excerpt from our in-house Drafting Manual, provides guidance on drafting for agencies that draft subordinate legislation.
 It outlines the structure of legislative sentences and how to express legislative ideas in writing, describes the use of formulas, tables, charts, etc, and includes a list of reference material and an appendix of problematic words.